Payara Qube

 Allowing Access to your Database from Payara Qube (Managed)

-If you’d like to provision a database for the best possible performance, it is recommended to provision it on Microsoft Azure in the same region as the namespace.
 If your database access is restricted by IP address, enable access to the following IP addresses based on the region the namespace is located in:

 Region IP Address(es)